daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/windows-terminal-gitbash.png)

+> **Note:** **Whenever we refer to "the terminal" in these installation instructions, we want you to use the Windows Terminal that you just installed with the Git Bash profile.**
+Do **not** use Windows PowerShell, CMD, or anything else unless explicitly instructed to do so.

 To open a new tab you can click the plus sign or use `Ctrl + Shift + t` (you can close a tab with `Ctrl + Shift + w`).
 To copy text from the terminal,